 This recipe was first published in the 2016 edition of the Algoma Travel Guide.
-The recipe and photos were submitted to us by Yvan Breton.
+The recipe and photos were submitted to us by a resident of Algoma Country, Yvan Breton.

 2 – 3 lbs of boneless fish fillets

 ½ tsp of seasoned salt

 ½ tsp of onion powder

 1 tsp of lemon pepper with garlic and onion

 ¾ cup of milk